 The complete process for upgrading includes the GemStone standard upgrade, followed by additional GsDevKit upgrade.
-Upgrading GemStone is described in earlier chapters of this Installation Guide; Chapter 2 for version 3.3.x and 3.4.x, and Chapter 3 for upgrade from 3.2.x.
+Upgrading GemStone is described in earlier chapters of this Installation Guide; Chapter 2.
 You will need to follow the steps in that chapter, which will note the point at which the GsDevKit upgrade takes place.